 - Transfer the frozen meal to your refrigerator the night before you wish to use it to allow it to thaw.
 Add the sauce to a saucepan and reheat it to at least 165 F before you consume it.

 - Microwave the chicken or heat it up in the saucepan, you can also put it in a hot oven until it warms up.

 What is a 10 Minutes Natural Pressure Release?

 A Natural Pressure Release means that the pressure is released gradually.
 For a Natural Pressure Release, you click on Keep Warm and wait 10 minutes.
-After which, you open the valve and let any leftover pressure to release.
+After this, you open the valve and let any leftover pressure to release.
 Another option is to Turn Off/Unplug the pressure cooker, wait 10 minutes and after that open the valve.

 A natural release is usually used when cooking soups, meat in a large amount of sauce, pasta or steel cut oats.
 This method prevents any foam from the dish to shoot out through the valve, which can happen during a Quick Pressure Release.